openlibhums/memory-alpha/content/pages/support/journal-management/journal-settings.md

 ## All settings

-The All Settings page lists every underlying journal-level setting within Janeway and allows you to edit them.
+The **All settings** page lists every underlying journal-level setting within Janeway and allows you to edit them.
 The setting groups are:

 - Crossref
 - Email